m7821/libccsv/README.md

 # libccsv
-A library to access CSV file
+A library to read / write CSV file